-Of the six members of the Board, two are female, one of whom is also the Executive Chair and CEO and one of the largest shareholders of the Company.
-The Company has a written policy approved by the Board: its stated objective is to see a proportionate representation of women at all levels of management at Linamar, including its Board.
-More specifically, its goal is to attain a comparative level of female representation at each level of management commensurate with the overall representation of women in the Company's workforce.
-The Company is currently in compliance with this policy including at the Board level.
+Of the six members of the Board, two are female, one of whom is also the Executive Chair and CEO and the single largest shareholder of the Company.
+The Company has a written policy approved by the Board: its stated objective is to see a proportionate representation of women at all levels of management at Linamar, including the Board.
+More specifically, the goal of the policy is to attain a comparative level of female representation at each level of management, commensurate with the overall representation of women in the Company's workforce.
+The Company is currently in compliance with this policy including its requirements at the Board level.

 Linamar's policy made it eligible to become a founding member of the Catalyst Accord, which sets objectives and requirements for the representation of women on boards in Canada.
 One of the key Catalyst objectives is to increase its members' current percentage of women on its boards.
 This strategic collaboration with Catalyst has the objective of expanding opportunities for women on boards and in executive positions in business, which Linamar wholeheartedly supports.
-Ms. Hasenfratz, the Executive Chair and CEO, is a member of the Catalyst's Canada Advisory Board.
+Ms. Hasenfratz, the Executive Chair and CEO, is a member of the Catalyst's Canada Advisory Board and became Chair in February 2024.